Exergetic Port-Hamiltonian Systems Modeling Language: Primitive systems

 \subsection{Environment components}

-While the primary role of the reference environment is to enable the thermodynamically consistent combination of reversible and irreversible dynamics, it may also be represented by a component to model energy exchange with the environment.
-For instance, an environment component can represent an isothermal heat bath, which may absorb heat generated by irreversible components, or an isobaric atmosphere, which may exchange pressure-volume work with other components.
+From a user perspective, environment components provide a simple alternative to storage components, when dealing with low-grade energy.
+They may represent an isothermal heat bath, which absorbs heat generated by irreversible components, or an isobaric atmosphere, which exchanges pressure-volume work with other components, etc. Environment components are essentially storage components with a trivial energy and exergy function.

 \begin{definition} An \textbf{environment component} is defined by a subinterface $I \subseteq I_R$ containing the exposed energy domains of the reference environment. \end{definition}